Disclosure: This article is published by eesel AI, a competitor of Zendesk. We encourage you to read Zendesk's own materials for their perspective.

 What does Forethought actually cost?

-It's also important to know how they charge.
-According to Forethought’s own FAQ, their pricing is a blend of a flat platform fee and a usage-based cost.
+It's also important to understand how they charge.
+According to Forethought's own FAQ, pricing is a blend of a flat platform fee and a usage-based cost.
 That usage cost is tied to the number of "deflections" (issues the AI resolves) and tickets the AI touches.
-This means your bill can be a moving target, and it will likely grow as your support volume does.
+This means your bill will grow as your support volume does.

 Add-ons and extra costs